0509pooja/S3RDS/ReadMe.txt

 ### **5. Deploy Lambda Function**

-The Lambda function is automatically deployed using Terraform.
+.
 It uses the Docker image stored in ECR to perform the ETL task when triggered by events from the S3 bucket.

 ---